 There are two ways to finish the dish.
 You can simply sprinkle the top layer of pasta with your remaining parmesan before baking.
 This makes the crunchiest lid.
 I like a semi-crunchy lid and first spread 1/4 cup béchamel over the top layer of pasta before sprinkling it with the remaining cheese.
 It still gets crunchy — and has corners that are worth fighting over — but never unpleasantly so.

 Bake your lasagna for 30 to 45 minutes, until bubbly all over and browned on top.
 You should do absolutely nothing but put your feet up and drink a glass of wine while you do; you’ve earned it.
-When it comes out of the oven, I like to let it rest for 10 minutes before serving it.
+When it comes out of the oven, I like to let it rest for at least 10 minutes, and up to 30, before serving it.

 Do ahead: Lasagna can be prepared right up until the baking point a day in advance, and kept wrapped in plastic in the fridge.
 Theoretically, you could also freeze it at this point but I haven’t tried this.
 I’ll update this to say “go for it” if many people respond in the comments that they’ve done so successfully.
 Lasagna will also reheat well for up to three days, possibly longer but in my apartment, we’ve never had the chance to find out.